13 NOV 2025

 This can be difficult when you have chronic pain, but it is essential.
 As we previously mentioned, sleep is when your body recovers.
 If you do not get good sleep, your pain will likely only get worse, making it more likely that serious complications could develop.
 Talk to your doctor about safe options to help you get a good night’s rest.

-If you ever feel unusually anxious or at all worried that you may be depressed, do not ignore those feelings.
+If you ever feel unusually anxious or worried that you may be depressed, do not ignore those feelings.

 Especially if you already suffer from chronic pain.
 Instead, discuss your concerns with a licensed mental health professional.
 Best case scenario, you can have peace of mind.
 But if there is something deeper going on, you will have established a relationship with someone who can help you through it.

-Along with these helpful prevention tips, it is important to get right to the heart of the problem.
+Along with the helpful prevention tips we have reviewed, it is important to get right to the heart of the problem.
 If you suffer from chronic pain, get it treated.
 Chronic pain is tough, but it’s not so tough that you have to let it beat you.

 Luckily, chronic pain management is a rapidly advancing field and today there are a wide variety of innovative and effective treatment options that can provide significant pain relief.
 By reducing, or perhaps even eliminating, your chronic pain through treatment, you may be able to tremendously lessen the possibility of developing serious heart conditions.